ZdravkoDimitrovArnaudov/AOS-XV6-RISCV/Homework/README.md

 Each simulator has a README file that explains how to run the simulator.
 Previously, this material had been included in the chapters themselves, but that was making the book too long.
 Now, all that is left in the book are the questions you might want to answer with the simulator; the details on how to run the simulator are all in the README.

-**NEW: Video.** Each simulation will soon have a short video with one of the authors introducing the basic concepts of how to use the simulator to generate homework problems.
-Exciting, because you have to read less!
-Not exciting, because you have to hear us speak.
+**NEW: Video.** Some simulations have a short video with one of the authors introducing the basic concepts of how to use the simulator to generate homework problems.

 ### Virtualization